 The Companies each committed to invest \$10,000 in BlueCross BlueShield Ventures II, Inc. (the "General Partner II") and BlueCross BlueShield Venture Partners II, L.P. (the "Partnership II"), in the form of 200 Class A shares of the General Partner II and 10.5% limited interest in the Partnership II.
 BCBS Venture II is a strategic corporate venture fund formed by twenty Blue Cross and Blue Shield plans to primarily make equity investments in emerging companies of strategic interest to Blue Plans while pursuing positive financial returns.
-As of December 31, 2021, HMO Blue has contributed \$9,734 to the Partnership II and \$100 to the General Partner II.
-As of December 31, 2021, the Company had an outstanding contingent commitment for additional funding of \$166 related to the future equity contributions in the Partnership II.
-As of December 31, 2021 and 2020, the admitted book values of the company's investment in BCBS Venture II were \$8,147 and \$8,902, respectively.
+As of December 31, 2022, HMO Blue has contributed its full commitments of \$9,900 to the Partnership II and \$100 to the General Partner II.
+As of December 31, 2022 and 2021, the admitted book values of the company's investment in BCBS Venture II were \$7,250 and \$8,147, respectively.

-There were no non-admitted assets related to the Company's investments in Subsidiary, Controlled, and Affiliated Entities as of December 31, 2021 and 2020.
+There were no non-admitted assets related to the Company's investments in Subsidiary, Controlled, and Affiliated Entities as of December 31, 2022 and 2021.